Eikix/iceking/FINAL_PRD.md

 - **Comprehensive Data**: Scrapes operating hours, season dates, and real-time conditions from multiple sources

 ### **Core Value Proposition**
-> *"In under 10 seconds, tell me the top 3 places to snowboard after work — with fresh snow, open lifts, under 90 minutes from Dietikon, and beginner-friendly explanations."*
+> *"In under 10 seconds, tell me the top 3 places to snowboard after work — with fresh snow, open lifts, under 180 minutes from Hedingen, and beginner-friendly explanations."*

 ---